Pope Martin IV: Papacy

 Dependent on Charles of Anjou in nearly everything, the new Pope quickly appointed him to the position of Senator of Rome.
-At the insistence of Charles, Martin IV excommunicated the Eastern Roman Emperor Michael VIII Palaeologus, who stood in the way of Charles's plans to restore the Latin Empire of the East that had been established in the aftermath of the Fourth Crusade.
-He thus broke the tenuous union which had been reached between the Greek and the Latin Churches at the Second Council of Lyons in 1274 and further compromise was rendered impossible.
+At the insistence of Charles, Martin IV excommunicated the Eastern Roman Emperor Michael VIII Palaiologos on 10 April 1281 without warning nor provocation, since he stood in the way of Charles's plans to restore the Latin Empire, which had been established in the aftermath of the Fourth Crusade.
+He thus broke the tenuous union which had been reached between Constantinople and Rome at the Second Council of Lyons in 1274 and further compromise was rendered impossible.

 In 1282, Charles lost control of the island of Sicily in the violent massacre known as the Sicilian Vespers.
 The Sicilians had elected Peter III of Aragon as their king and sought papal confirmation, in vain, though they were willing to reconfirm Sicily as a vassal state of the papacy.
 Martin IV used all the spiritual and material resources at his command against the Aragonese in order to preserve Sicily for the House of Anjou.
 He excommunicated Peter III, declared his kingdom of Aragon forfeit, and ordered a crusade against him, but it was all in vain.

 Due to the hostility of Raynerius, the Captain of Orvieto, in the repeated struggles between Guelphs and Ghibellines, Pope Martin was unable to remain at Orvieto.
 He removed himself and the Papal Curia from Orvieto on 26 June 1284, and arrived in Perugia on 4 October.
 He died at Perugia on 28 March 1285.